Hua78158452/EC-601-project-2/README.md

 As a city planner, I want to integrate the air quality API into our urban planning tools, so that we can make data-driven decisions to create healthier and more sustainable environments for our residents.

 As an environmentally conscious individual, I want the website to provide information on how my daily choices can contribute to improving air quality, so that I can take actions to reduce my carbon footprint and promote cleaner air in my community.

+if you want to open the website, just run the index.html.
+(In vscode, there is a button named open in the default browser showing when you click right the code)